-Non-antigen-specific immunity in multiple sclerosis inflammation.
-Etiologies that do not invoke specific target antigens are possible.
+Non-antigen-specific immunity for inflammation in multiple sclerosis.
+Etiologies that do not invoke specific target antigens are possible in multiple sclerosis.

 Viruses.
-Viruses could cause direct damage to oligodendroglia; retrovirus could incorporate into oligodendroglia and T cells and could trigger immune reactivity to determinants shared with oligodendroglia.
-The role of human herpes virus-6 (HHV-6) and human endogenous retroviruses (HERV) awaits confirmation in multiple sclerosis.
-HERV make up 10% to 30% of the human genome correlate with a more progressive course.
-However, detection of these viruses or their proteins is possibly a byproduct of immune activation and not the cause of the disease.
+Through direct damage to oligodendroglia, by retrovirus incorporation into oligodendroglia and T cells, and from immune reactivity to shared determinants between oligodendroglia and viruses.
+The role of human herpes virus-6 and endogenous retroviruses awaits confirmation in multiple sclerosis.
+Human endogenous retroviruses, HERV, which make up 10% to 30% of the human genome correlate with a more progressive course.
+However, detection of these viruses is possibly a byproduct of immune activation of viruses and not the cause of the disease.
 Activated astrocytes produce retrovirus-encoded syncytin, which is toxic to oligodendrocytes.

-In children, seropositivity to Epstein-Barr virus NA-1 protein increases the risk of multiple sclerosis 3.8-fold.
+In children, Epstein-Barr virus NA-1 seropositivity increases the risk of multiple sclerosis 3.8-fold.
 Cytomegalovirus positive serum confers a lower risk of multiple sclerosis in children 0.27-fold (Waubant et al 2011).

 Bacteria and chlamydia.
-Could trigger attacks through cross-reactive antigens, superantigen activation of pathogenic T cells, responses to induced heat shock proteins (all trigger cytokine release), and release of bacterial toxins, possibly from posterior sinuses and submucosa (Gay 2007).
+Through cross-reactive antigens, superantigen activation of pathogenic T cells, responses to induced heat shock proteins (all trigger cytokine release), and release of bacterial toxins, possibly from posterior sinuses and submucosa (Gay 2007).
 Conversely, parasite infestation could be protective.

 Oligodendroglia.
 Defective function or repair.